 Key Takeaway: Final expense life insurance is an important policy for seniors to consider in order to cover end-of-life expenses.

-Cost of a Funeral in Virginia
+Cost of a Funeral in Vermont

 The cost of funerals can vary greatly depending on where you live, what kind of service you choose, and other factors.

-The average cost of a casket in Virginia is around $2,500 to $3,500 depending on its material and design.
+The average cost of a casket in Vermont is around $2,500 to $3,500 depending on its material and design.
 Embalming fees usually start at around $400 to $600 but may increase depending on additional requests such as special makeup or hairstyling for open-casket viewings.

 Viewing or visitation services typically range from about $250 to over $1,000 if there is an extended period of time between death and burial.